Curvature perturbations from vacuum transition during inflation: Higgs inflation model

 \subsection{Vacuum transition in de Sitter space}

 A nearly scale-invariant assumption for inflation implies the transition can be considered to occur in a fixed de Sitter background, $H \approx {\rm const}$.
-We find it is important to include the curved spacetime effect while calculating decay rate during inflation because the resulting bounce solution radius can be as high as $40\%$ of the Hubble radius.
+We find it is important to include the curved spacetime effect while calculating decay rate during inflation because the resulting bounce solution radius can be comparable to the Hubble radius.
 This effect has not been included in Ref.~\cite{An:2024oui} dealing with first order phase transitions during inflation, where the Minkowski decay rate is used.

 The vacuum transition dynamics is best studied in the Jordan frame where the effective mass for the transition field is directly given by Eq.~\eqref{eqn:mueff} where $\mathcal{R}$ can be obtained through the background action \eqref{eqn:back inflaton action} whose equations of motion for the inflaton field and metric are~\cite{Carroll:2004st}